eiro/eiro.github.com/dump.md

-% A faire, un jour, peut-etre
+% Dump ideas … as it comes

 # lectures